silexphp/Silex/doc/providers/http_fragment.rst

 HttpFragmentServiceProvider
 ===========================

-The *HttpFragmentServiceProvider* provides support for the Symfony2 fragment sub-framework, which allows you to embed fragments of HTML in a template.
+The *HttpFragmentServiceProvider* provides support for the Symfony fragment sub-framework, which allows you to embed fragments of HTML in a template.

 .. warning::